 To protect Mississippians from risks to public health and to provide them with the heath-related information and access to quality healthcare necessary to increase the length and quality of their lives.

 Relevant Benchmarks #4:

-Continue using a state employee assistance plan to educate and provide technical assistance to capital defenders representing clients on death row with mental health needs.
+Continue development of and utilizing a state employee assistance plan to educate and provide technical assistance to capital defenders representing clients on death row with mental health needs.